Chapter 1. Virtualization in RHEL 8 - an overview

 libvirt software suite serves as a management and communication layer, making QEMU easier to interact with, enforcing security rules, and providing a number of additional tools for configuring and running VMs.

-A host-based XML configuration file (also known as a domain XML file) describes a specific VM.
-It includes:
+A host-based XML configuration file (also known as a domain XML file) determines all settings and devices in a specific VM.
+The configuration includes:

 - Metadata such as the name of the VM, time zone, and other information about the VM.